tck9173/But-Its-Mine/README.md

 ### User Stories
 * I had no idea where to start when building a PC.
 This site guided me in the right direction.
 * I did not know why PCs were so much better than consoles.
 Now I do!
+* This site allows me to ask questions to a great community!
+* This helped so much with my budgeting!
+I did not realize there were so many things to plan for.